diegotrazzi/diegotrazzi.github.io/_posts/Metal/2024-11-02-metal-on-visionos.md

 When creating fully immersive content with Metal, [Compositor Services](https://developer.apple.com/documentation/compositorservices) acts as a bridge between your SwiftUI code and your Metal rendering engine.
 This framework enables you to present an immersive scene that supports Metal rendering.
 When your app displays the scene, __Compositor Services provides a layer containing the Metal types, textures, and necessary information__.
 It also offers timing data to help you manage the rendering loop efficiently and deliver frames promptly.

+> To specify an immersive scene to open directly on App Launch, you must set the [UIApplicationPreferredDefaultSceneSessionRole](https://developer.apple.com/documentation/bundleresources/information_property_list/uiapplicationpreferreddefaultscenesessionrole) to `CPSceneSessionRoleImmersiveSpaceApplication` in `Info.plist` of your App
+{: .prompt-tip}

 ### Set up an ImmersiveSpace Scene
 ![Desktop View](/assets/Metal/2024-11-02-metal-on-visionos/img/AppArchitecture.png){: .default width="600"}